Venice, Los Angeles: East of Lincoln

 East of Lincoln is separated from Oakwood by Lincoln Boulevard.
 It extends east to the border with Mar Vista.
 Aside from the commercial strip on Lincoln (including the Venice Boys and Girls Club and the Venice United Methodist Church), the area almost entirely consists of small homes and apartments as well as Penmar Park and (bordering Santa Monica) Penmar Golf Course.

 A housing project, Lincoln Place Apartment Homes, built by the Housing Authority of the City of Los Angeles, is currently undergoing a $140 million renovation to add 99 new market-rate apartment homes and to update the remaining 696 existing homes.
-A new pool, two-story fitness center, resident park and sustainable landscaping are being added.
+A new pool, two-story fitness center, resident park, and sustainable landscaping are being added.
 Aimco, which acquired the property in 2003, had previously been in a legal battle to determine whether or not Lincoln Place could be demolished and rebuilt.
 In 2010, Aimco settled with tenants and agreed to reopen the project and return scores of evicted residents to their homes and add hundreds of units to the Venice area.

 Venice Walk Streets

-The Venice Walk Streets are three pedestrian-only residential streets.
+The Venice Walk Streets are four pedestrian-only residential streets.